How to Change Your Menu Seasonally Without Losing Consistency

 As the seasons change, so does the produce available for consumption.
 Produce consumed during its season is fresher, richer in nutrients, and in its prime.
 Think fall squash, winter leeks, spring artichokes, and summer bell peppers — there are so many options and combinations available for your creative discovery!

-If you play with seasonal offerings, customers will begin to anticipate your menu changes, and be excited to try them.
+If you have a relatively small menu, you can easily play with seasonal offerings.
+Customers will then begin to anticipate your menu changes, and be excited to try them.
 Have fun and translate seasonal produce into mouth-watering masterpieces.

 Different textures and tastes, especially when combined, can enhance the seasonality of a dish.
 For example, topping your arugula and feta salad with watermelon and mint will highlight summer flavors.
 Whereas sprinkling cinnamon and nutmeg on top of a slow-roasted duck entree will bring out the comforts of winter and make for a perfect Valentine’s Day restaurant promotion.
 There are limitless combinations you can showcase, and it’s an excellent way for your chefs to showcase their creativity and talent.

 Imagine, you offer a pesto pasta dish on your menu year-round, switching out the toppings as the seasons change.
 Summer arrives, and so you use basil, pine nuts, and tomatoes for the pesto.
 A regular customer orders the dish, unaware of the addition of pine nuts.
 The food arrives much to the dismay of the customer, who is very allergic to pine nuts.